donkirkby/chess-kit/README.md

     pieces can capture.
 (2 players, chess set, pencils, and paper)
 * [Crowded House][crowded-house] is the only four-player game I know of on a standard chess set.
 (4 players and chess set)
+* [Cooperative Chess][cooperative-chess] lets you play together against the game.
+(2 players, chess set, and deck of cards)
+* [Half Alice Chess][half-alice-chess] moves pieces through the looking glass to a parallel universe after each move.
+(2 players, chess set, and checkers set)
 * [Chess960][chess960] is a game designed by Bobby Fischer to mix up the game opening by randomly choosing your starting position.
 (2 players, chess set, and deck of cards)